triton-inference-server/server/docs/build.rst

 Currently, TRTIS officially supports GPUs with compute capability of 6.0 or higher.
-If user wants to build TRTIS with support for earlier compute capability for example 5.0, then they can set -DTRTIS_MIN_COMPUTE_CAPABILITY="5.0".
+If user wants to build TRTIS with support for earlier compute capability, for example 5.0, then they can set -DTRTIS_MIN_COMPUTE_CAPABILITY="5.0".

 Configure Inference Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^